johnno1962/InjectionIII/README.md

 ![Icon](http://johnholdsworth.com/Syringe_128.png)

 This start-over implementation on [Injection for Xcode](https://github.com/johnno1962/injectionforxcode) has been built into an app: InjectionIII.app included in the repo which runs in the status bar.
+Code injection allows you to update the implementation of methods of a class incrementally in the iOS simulator without having to rebuild or restart your application saving developer time.
+You can avoid the complications of code signing by using the pre-built binary which is available to [download here](http://johnholdsworth.com/InjectionIII.app.zip).
+To use, copy/link it to /Applications and run the app.
+Injection no longer requires you to change your project as for iOS is always available if you use the "Start Injection" menu (or type control-=) each time you start your app.

-To use, run the app, copy/link it to /Applications and add one of the following to your applicationDidFinishLaunching:
+If you get tired of this you can and add one of the following to your applicationDidFinishLaunching:

 ```
 #if DEBUG